-Assets held for sale
+Assets held-for-sale

-Long-lived assets are classified as held for sale when certain criteria are met, which include: the Company's commitment to a plan to sell the assets; the assets are available for immediate sale in their present condition; an active program to locate buyers and other actions to sell the assets has been initiated; the sale of the assets is probable and their transfer is expected to qualify for recognition as a completed sale within one year; the assets are being actively marketed at reasonable prices in relation to their fair value; and it is unlikely that significant changes will be made to the plan to sell the assets or that the plan will be withdrawn.
+Long-lived assets are classified as held-for-sale when certain criteria are met, which include: the Company's commitment to a plan to sell the assets; the assets are available for immediate sale in their present condition; an active program to locate buyers and other actions to sell the assets has been initiated; the sale of the assets is probable and their transfer is expected to qualify for recognition as a completed sale within one year; the assets are being actively marketed at reasonable prices in relation to their fair value; and it is unlikely that significant changes will be made to the plan to sell the assets or that the plan will be withdrawn.

-The Company measures assets held for sale at the lower of carrying amount or fair value less cost to sell.
+The Company measures assets held-for-sale at the lower of carrying amount or fair value less cost to sell.
 These assets are not depreciated.

-Resource properties and deferred exploration and evaluation costs

-Interests in mineral exploration properties are recorded at cost.
-Exploration expenditures, other than those of a general nature, relating to mineral properties in which an interest is retained are deferred and carried as an asset until the results of the projects are known.
+Resource properties and deferred exploration and evaluation costs until the results of the projects are known.
 If the project is unsuccessful or if exploration has ceased because continuation is not economically feasible, the cost of the property and the related exploration expenditures are written off.
-During 2013 and 2012, the Company only capitalized costs on its core properties and expensed all costs related to properties that were of a secondary focus.
+During 2014 and 2013, the Company only capitalized costs on its core properties and expensed all costs related to properties that were of a secondary focus.